dariocazas/terraform/mongodb-atlas-azure/README.md

 - Promo code: GETATLAS (save $100)
     - However, to create cluster you should be add a payment method in you Atlas Organization.
+    - After add payment method, I can't see how to delete it.
+Take care...

 ## Parts